 Resumes for Executive and Management Positions

-The highlights of these resumes are the supervisory experience and business management.
-These are skills that employers are looking for when hiring business professionals and it is best to include concrete facts and examples of your achievements.
+Management and executive resumes highlight supervisory experience and business management.
+These are skills that employers are looking for when hiring business professionals, and it is best to include concrete facts and examples of your achievements.

 - Administrative Assistant / Office Manager